AdrianKazi/PyTorch-Playground/README.md

 architectures such as CNNs, RNNs, and GANs.

 The notebooks emphasize experimentation, ablation, and intuition-building rather than library-level abstraction or production-ready code.
+The overall structure and progression reflect an iterative learning process shaped by guided self-study, practical exercises, and continuous experimentation with model behavior and training dynamics.

-_(developed through guided self-study by Mike X Cohen and experimentation)_
+_Subtle influences from structured coursework and independent exploration are embedded throughout the repository, with an emphasis on developing intuition and first-principles understanding rather than reproducing predefined solutions._